NISP

 Regarding the second objective of ‘Media Reforms’, the Pakistan Telecommunication Authority (PTA) and Pakistan Electronic Media Regulation Authority (PEMRA) have been made responsible for the formulation and implementation of the strategy to regulate media, control hate speech, and airing of fake content.

 The securing of online spaces to curb provocative statements is a long-term objective assigned to PTA.
 It has imposed ‘Removal and Blocking of Unlawful Online Content (Procedure, Oversight and Safeguards) Rules, 2021’ which has helped to block objectionable content.
 Famous social media apps Snack Video and BIGO Live are the first companies to register with PTA under these rules.
 PTA has also started awareness and behavior change communication campaigns.
-However, it is worth mentioning that monitoring mechanisms had been developed but could not be implemented as planned due to which rogue elements are tarnishing the social fabric of society by using cyber spaces for their nefarious designs.
+However, it is worth mentioning that they developed monitoring mechanisms but failed to implement them as planned.
+Consequently, rogue elements are tarnishing the social fabric of society by using cyberspace for their nefarious designs.

 The performance of PEMRA is satisfactory as it has issued a total of 335 show cause notices and 118 pieces of advice to various TV channels for violating the Electronic Media Code of Conduct 2015.
-PEMRA Annual Report of 2019-2020 published in the year 2021 indicates that a fine of Rs 23.1 million was imposed on satellite TV channels on account of airing fake news and hate speech.
-However, hate speech and fake news could not be fully controlled.
+The PEMRA Annual Report of 2019-2020, published in 2021, indicates that the authorities imposed a fine of Rs 23.1 million on satellite TV channels for airing fake news and hate speech.
+However, they could not fully control hate speech and fake news.

 Third Objective Under NISP of Tourism & Cultural Activities